scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 .. class:: abstract

    BLAS, LAPACK, and other libraries like them have formed the underpinnings of much of the scientific stack in Python.
-   Until now the standard practice in many packages for using BLAS and LAPACK has been to link each Python extension directly against the libraries needed.
+   Until now, the standard practice in many packages for using BLAS and LAPACK has been to link each Python extension directly against the libraries needed.
    Each module that calls these low-level libraries directly has had to link against them independently.

    Cython has existing machinery that allows C-level declarations to be shared between Cython-compiled extension modules without linking against the original libraries.